-What: Desk-top review of the SRFP and supporting documentation against relevant requirements of the Hong Kong Convention, the EU Regulation, and other applicable national and international legislation.
+- Undertaking a desk-top review of our client’s SRFP and supporting documentation (much of which had been prepared by leading ship recycling management company, Sea2Cradle) against relevant requirements of the IMO Hong Kong Convention, EU Regulation and other applicable national and international legislation.

 “Sufficient green recycling capacity is no longer subject to discussion but a reality; we are pleased to improve and invest further to achieve the highest level required.”